oznogon/gattaibushido-public/rules/03_basic_play.md

 Both sides now turn their initiative cards face-up for all to see, and the Higher card (by rank, then suit) wins the initiative.

-**Check Strike Range:** If a Pilot wins but their strike is wide, the Pilot triggers +Schism.
+**Check Strike Range:** If a Pilot wins but their strike is Dissonant, the Pilot triggers +Schism.
 And if *Coach* wins but their card is outside range, it stays but the Pilot opponent gets to draw a free card to their Hand.

 In the extremely rare case of the cards being identical in both rank *and* suit (i.e. the exact same card), either call the whole thing off, or simultaneously play new initiative cards until someone wins.